magicblock-labs/blog/_posts/2024-04-06-bolt-tic-tac-toe.md

 tags: [featured]
 ---

-In this article, we showcase a simple game example developed using the Bolt Entity Component System (ECS), which facilitates reusability of components and enables users to modify and enhance the game's logic.
+In this article, we showcase a simple game example developed using the Bolt Entity Component System (ECS), which facilitates reusability of components and enables users to modify and extend the game's logic.

-Furthermore, the framework significantly simplifies Solana development by abstracting low-level concepts such as account space and [Program Derived Addresses (PDAs)](https://solanacookbook.com/core-concepts/pdas.html#facts).
-For a comparison with an Anchor-based program, refer to this [tutorial](https://book.anchor-lang.com/anchor_in_depth/milestone_project_tic-tac-toe.html).
+The framework significantly simplifies Solana development by abstracting low-level concepts such as account space and [Program Derived Addresses (PDAs)](https://solanacookbook.com/core-concepts/pdas.html#facts).
+For comparison with an Anchor-based program, refer to this [tutorial](https://book.anchor-lang.com/anchor_in_depth/milestone_project_tic-tac-toe.html).

 For a more detailed explanation of Bolt, see the announcement [blog post](/bolt-v0.1).